Apache > Gump

 id Provides a unique id which can be used to provide selection between multiple jars definitions.
 No

 type If the value of this attribute is "boot" then the jar is prepended to the bootclasspath instead of being appended to the classpath.
 This attribute is ignored unless bootclass="yes" is specified on the workspace.
-No
+No, defaults to "jar"

 Attribute Description Required?